This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Just north of Ronda are the Pueblo Blancos of Zahara de la Sierra and Setenil de las Bodegas.
 Both are worth visiting, and the latter is known for its whitewashed houses built into the surrounding cliffs and that image, the one with the rock covering half the narrow street and its houses.

-The faded splendor of the sea city of Cadiz, one of the oldest cities in Europe, will beguile you.
+The faded splendour of the sea city of Cadiz, one of the oldest cities in Europe, will beguile you.
 Just across the water in the famed sherry triangle is Jerez de la Frontera, the home of sherry since the 14th century.
 The nearby towns of Sanlúcar de Barrameda and El Puerto de Santa María are the other points of the triangle.

+Make sure to stop for a tour of a sherry bodega for a taste of Spain’s most famous alcoholic drink.
+Whatever you think you know about sherry, think again!
 As well as sherry, Jerez is also famous for its flamenco tradition and is one of the best places to watch the steamy and seductive dance whose name literally means ‘hell-raising’!

 From Jaén, it’s a beautiful drive south to Granada, in the Sierra Nevada mountains and very possibly Spain’s most romantic city.
-The Alhambra, the spectacular Moorish palace sits high on a hill overlooking Albaicin, the old town of Granada, and is the jewel in Andalucia’s crown.
+The Alhambra, the spectacular Moorish palace, sits high on a hill overlooking Albaicin, the old town of Granada, and is the jewel in Andalucia’s crown.

 Where to Stay